lisianealves/borderland-spillover-risk-framework/README.md

 This project develops a geospatial risk-screening framework for identifying frontier zones exposed to armed spillover.
 It uses the Global Terrorism Index 2026 border-proximity trend as a starting point, and it's built on ACLED event data.

 The main case is jihadist violence in West Africa, with a focus on Sahel-to-coastal spillover.
-A shorter comparative case applies the same logic to hybrid armed violence on the Colombia-Venezuela border.
+A comparative case applies the same logic to hybrid armed violence on the Colombia-Venezuela border.

 ## Research Question